nest/nest-simulator/doc/tutorials/pynest_tutorial/part_3_connecting_networks_with_synapses.rst

    with this synapse type are returned.
 Any combination of source, target and synapse\_model parameters is permitted.
 Each connection id is a 5-tuple or, if available, a NumPy array with the following five
-   entries: source-gid, target-gid, target-thread, synapse-id, port
+   entries: source-node_id, target-node_id, target-thread, synapse-id, port

    *Note:* Only connections with targets on the MPI process executing the command are returned.